Mermade/openapi-codegen/README.md

 ### Status of the template configurations

-The crossed-off templates have a working (if not tested) configuration in the **configs** directory.
+The crossed-off templates have a working (if not necessarily tested) configuration in the **configs** directory.

 <details>
 <summary>Click here to expand...</summary>